springone-tour-2021/lab-workshop-3/workshop/content/exercises/A-02-content.md

 ```

 Cat service requires a database to store cat information.
-The following command will download a postgres container from Docker Hub and start it on the local docker daemon.
+The following command will download a [bitnami](https://bitnami.com/) postgres container and start it on the local docker daemon.
 The process will run in the background ("detached" mode).
 ```execute-1
 docker run -d --rm --name my-postgres \